Esa-Kurniawan/quick-dictionary/README.md

 ## Motivations

-i created this project because i want to learn how to use an API
+i've never using an API before, so i try using one by created this dictionary web app

 ## Build With